VladGuryev/Paginator/README.md

 no any copying, work only with iterators.
 It should be noted that the C++14 standard was used therefore there is no auto in return types of methods due to impossibility of my C++14 compiler to deduce types from initializer list.
+Every method of the template class is covered with tests located in main.cpp using test framework ("test_runner.h") This is the coursera task located in: https://www.coursera.org/learn/c-plus-plus-red/programming/Iuewd/shablon-paginator